ericjang/aibook/sources/chapter10.md

 One of the greatest boons for imitation is that agents who live in larger social communities can explore in parallel, and then teach each other very rapidly once a single agent discovers a viable strategy.

+mirror test involves putting a small sticker on some animal's forhead, and see if they investigate the new, unknown marker by bringing up their own finger (or trunk in the case of elephants)

 We expect communication and collaboration between organisms to eventually emere in order to more efficiently shepherd resources and perform life’s tasks.
 But what might drive this cooperation?
 What are some “mini-games” that can encourage the development of these behaviors?